qiskit-community/MicroQiskit/README.md

 ### Available gates

 Quantum gates are added to circuits in Aether in the same way as in Qiskit.
-The main difference is that the set of available gates in Aether is limited to `x`, `z`, `cx`, `cz`, `rx`, `rz` and `h`.
-It is also not advisable to use `rx` and `rz` with a `theta` outside the range from -pi/2 to pi/2.
-Instead use these gates multiple times with angles inside this range, or combine with other gates.
+The main difference is that the set of available gates in Aether is limited to `x`, `cx`, `rx`, and `h`.
+All others can be created if and when required from this basic set.

 ## Aether in action!